intel/intel-technology-enabling-for-openshift/one_click/README.md

 $ ansible-playbook gpu_provisioning_playbook.yaml
 ```

-## Reference Playbook – Habana Gaudi Provisioning
+## Reference Playbook – Intel Gaudi Provisioning
-This playbook demonstrates the one-click provisioning of Habana Gaudi Accelerator on an RHOCP cluster.
-The steps involved are installation and configuration of general Operators including Node Feature Discovery (NFD) operator, Kernel Module Management (KMM) operator, and the HabanaAI Operator.
+This playbook demonstrates the one-click provisioning of Intel Gaudi AI Accelerator on an RHOCP cluster.
+The steps involved are installation and configuration of general Operators including Node Feature Discovery (NFD) operator, Kernel Module Management (KMM) operator, and the Intel Gaudi Base Operator.
 The playbook also creates the Gaudi `DeviceConfig` CR which deploys the Gaudi Out-of-Tree drivers, Gaudi device plugins, Habana container runtime and Habana node metrics.

 ### Prerequisite
 Before running the playbook, ensure the following prerequisites are met: